 If you’re curious to know what is DUII diversion and what is required of participants within this program, your lawyer will be an excellent resource.
 When you agree to enter into a diversion program, you will be required to sign an agreement with the court that says your charges will be dismissed if you complete everything that’s required of you within a certain time frame (typically within a year).
 You’ll need to undergo an evaluation to determine what type of treatment you require and complete the drug or alcohol treatment (usually in a classroom setting).
 You will also be required to go to a victims’ impact treatment session once during your program.
 You must make a commitment to abstaining from alcohol and drug consumption for the entirety of the program.
 You’ll need to install an ignition interlock device on any and all vehicles you drive during the program, even if your license is already suspended.
 Finally, you will need to pay for assessments, fees, and other costs during this time.
 Your DUII diversion attorneys will inform you that you have to plead “not guilty” or “no contest” in order to enter this program; be aware that if you do not complete the program and violate this agreement, this will impact the outcome of your case.
 However, if you do complete the program successfully, you will be able to file a motion with your lawyer to dismiss the DUII charge.

-For many people who are facing their first DUII charge, understanding exactly what is DUII diversion and the benefits of this type of program will be essential.
+For many people who are facing their first DUII charge, understanding Oregon’s DUII diversion and the benefits of this type of program will be essential.
 To find out more or to explore the options available to you, contact our law firm today.